Sabina, the perfect setting for a cooking holiday

 In spring and summer, the land is patchworked in delicious and coniferous Botticelli greens.
 Hills are laced with narrow white tracks and roads that loop like spaghetti, reaching villages and hamlets that cluster on the hilltops.
 Wheat fields are strewn with poppies, and slopes are neatly planted with groves of olive trees.
 Wild greens are collected in a countryside ritual, with the most tender shoots eaten as salad.
 In winter and early spring fruit trees are bursting with the sweetest oranges, apples and pears of all different shapes and sizes.
 June is the month for cherries, beautifully dark red and very sweet.
 In summer and until autumn, you’ll see peaches, apricots and fresh figs everywhere.

-However, olive oil remains the key economic food resource due to quality single-estate oils that are so low in acidity they are extra smooth and rich.
+With over 2,5 million olive trees in the Sabine Hills, olive oil remains the key economic food resource due to the high quality single-estate oils that are so low in acidity, extra smooth, spicy and rich.
 Every village grocer has its own cured meats and salami counter.
 Boxwood crates of locally harvested produce, from baby purple artichokes to the speckled pink pods of borlotti beans, are displayed in tiers.

 Sabina is truly a magical land of panoramic views across its valleys, olive groves and vineyards, fields of sunflowers and wild Mediterranean herbs, medieval hilltop villages, castles, and majestic Roman ruins set in wild nature.